doergestim/satellite-security/Labs/redLabs/TheIntercepter/TheIntercepterLab.md

 >If you need to use this, just **download** it into your **VM** and **double click** on it -->

-- Now let it Run for 5-10 seconds then stop
+Now let it Run for 5-10 seconds then stop it.
+Then, open a terminal and navigate into `~/Desktop/TheIntercepter` directory:

 ```bash
 cd ~/Desktop/TheIntercepter
 ```

-- Run
+Follow it up by running the following:

 ```bash
 xxd assets/pass_01_BPF.bits
 ```

-- You should see information flowing out
+You should see information flowing out

 ![](/Assets/RLab1/Lab1-35.png)

-- Hooray!!
+Hooray!!
 It works!
 We get valuable information:

 1. The first flag: **FLAG1{downlink_decoded}**
 2. The **sat**: **ODYSSEY-1**
 3. The **epoch**: **1713371337**

-- We will use these to make a payload to get the last flag, run the same logic for ``pass_02.iq``, basically just change the paths
+We will use these to make a payload to get the last flag.<br>
+Run the same logic for ``pass_02.iq``, basically just change the paths.

 ![](/Assets/RLab1/Lab1-36.png)